gretchenfrage/aqueduct/PEDAGOGY.md

 indicating that the channel is finished, it similarly allows its application to observe this fact.

+In the real protocol, there may be race conditions between MESSAGES frames and a FINISH frame on a channel.
+For example, if the sender is in UNORDERED mode then each MESSAGE frame will be sent in a different QUIC stream, meaning that there is no one QUIC stream the FINISH frame can be sent on to ensure it's processed after all MESSAGE frames.
+However, this can be easily fixed by having the FINISH frame contain the total number of messages sent before finishing, and if the receiver receives it before receiving that many messages it simply marks down that the stream finishes after that many messages, and waits until that number of messages have been received before actually considering the channel finished.
+On the other hand, a finishing a sender that is in UNRELIABLE mode creates some entirely new complications.

 There are basically 3 ways the Aqueduct API can be used to intentionally close a channel: